5l1v3r1/learning_for_oscp/basics/tcpdump/A_tcpdump_Tutorial_and_Primer_with_Examples.md

 	- [Find_Packets_With_Evil_Bit](#findpacketswithevilbit)
 	- [Summary](#summary)

-## <a id="basicexamples">Basic Examples</a>
-### Why tcpdump?
+## Why tcpdump?
 Tcpdump is the premier network analysis tool for information security professionals.
 Having a solid grasp of this uber-powerful application is mandatory for anyone desiring a thorough understanding of TCP/IP.
 Many prefer to use higher level analysis tools such as Wireshark, but I believe this to usually be a mistake.

 When using a tool that displays network traffic a more natural way the burden of analysis is placed directly on the human rather than the application.
-This approach cultivates continued and elevated understanding of the TC
+This approach cultivates continued and elevated understanding of the TCP/IP suite, and for this reason I strongly advocate using tcpdump instead of other tools whenever possible.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg1NDU4MzkyMSwtMTAzNTEyOTgxLDE5ND
-cyNjM0NjZdfQ==
+eyJoaXN0b3J5IjpbLTEzMjQ5Mzc1MjIsLTEwMzUxMjk4MSwxOT
+Q3MjYzNDY2XX0=
 -->